Bailey Williams (footballer, born 1997): 2020–: Rapid improvement

 Williams had another season of good form in 2021.
 In the second round of the season, Williams helped the Bulldogs get over the line by seven points by winning a marking contest where he was outnumbered 3 to 1, which led to team captain Marcus Bontempelli kicking the winning goal.
 Williams signed a two-year contract extension with the club in April 2021, keeping him tied to the Bulldogs until 2023.
 In Round 5 of the 2021 AFL season, Williams suffered a collarbone injury, which ended his streak of 23 matches played in a row.
 This injury saw him miss three rounds of the season, before returning to the team in Round 9.

 Statistics

-Statistics are correct to the end of the 2023 season.